eloj/radix-sorting/README.md

 ### <a name="ordering"></a> Sort order

 The natural ordering for the unsigned integers is in _ascending_ order.
-If we instead want to sort in _descending_ order, simply have the _key-derivation_ function return the bitwise inverse (or [complement](https://en.wikipedia.org/wiki/Bitwise_operation#NOT)) of the key:
+If we instead want to sort in _descending_ (reverse) order, simply have the _key-derivation_ function return the bitwise inverse (or [complement](https://en.wikipedia.org/wiki/Bitwise_operation#NOT)) of the key:

 ```c
 	return ~key; // unsigned (desc)
 ```

+Note that for like-keys, the first record in the _forward-direction_ of the input will also be the first record in the output.
+If this is not what you want, I suggest using a standard ascending sort and reading the result backwards, which obviously will give you the _last_ like-key record first.

 ### <a name="signed-keys"></a>Signed integer keys